cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## The IDPF scheme of {{BBCGGI21}} {#idpf-poplar}

-> TODO(issue#32) Consider replacing the generic `Prg` object here with some
-> fixed-key mode for AES (something along the lines of ia.cr/2019/074).
-This
-> would allow us to take advantage of hardware acceleration, which would
-> significantly improve performance.
-We use SHA-3 primarily to instantiate
-> random oracles, but the random oracle model may not be required for IDPF.
-More
-> investigation is needed.

 In this section we specify a concrete IDPF, called IdpfPoplar, suitable for instantiating Poplar1.
 The scheme gets its name from the name of the protocol of
 {{BBCGGI21}}.